syncfusion-content/xamarin-docs/Xamarin/SfBorder/Getting-started.md

 ## Creating a project

-Create a new BlankApp (Xamarin.Forms.Portable) application in Xamarin Studio or Visual Studio for Xamarin.Forms.
+Create a new blank app (.Net standard project) application in Xamarin Studio or Visual Studio for Xamarin.Forms.

 1. Add the required assembly references to the pcl and renderer projects as discussed in the [Assembly deployment](#assembly-deployment) section.